tsschultz/tsschultz.github.io/index.md

 </div>

-{: .mr-12}
-[LinkedIn](https://www.linkedin.com/in/ty-schultz/){: .btn .btn-outline} [Resume (PDF)](/assets/basicResume.pdf){: .btn .btn-outline}

 Ty Schultz
 {: .fs-7 .fw-500 .text-center}

 Recent graduate from the University of California, Berkeley, with a Bachelor's in **Mechanical Engineering**.
+Passionate about mechanical design, home imporovement solutions, and medical technology.
 Career goal is to design, manufacture, and build innovative machines with a passionate team to positively contribute to the lives of others.

-Passionate about mechanical design, home imporovement solutions, and medical technology.
+[LinkedIn](https://www.linkedin.com/in/ty-schultz/){: .btn .btn-outline .nr-4} [Resume (PDF)](/assets/basicResume.pdf){: .btn .btn-outline}

 In my free time I enhoy playing the bass guitar, rock climbing, 3D printing home improvement gadgets, and learning languages.